dxing97/libdiscord/CODING_NOTES.md

 * Connected
   * The bot is connected to Discord and everything is normal.
 * Unconnected
-  * The bot has never connected to Discord before, or we were disconnected and told to start a fresh session.
+  * The bot has never connected to Discord before, or we were disconnected and should start a fresh session.
 * Disconnected
   * The bot has been disconected either by Discord or by the bot.
-Depending on the disconnection reason, reconnection can be made using certain
+The way we reconnect will depend on how we were disconnected.
 * Connecting
-  * Complicated
+  * multi-step process

 ## Gateway Initialization